matrix-org/matrix-spec-proposals/proposals/3782-matrix-publickey-login-spec.md

 - `params."m.login.publickey.ethereum".version` -- the version of this spec that the server is willing to support.
   See [version number](#version-number).

-- `params."m.login.publickey.ethereum".chain_ids` -- [blockchain network IDs](https://chainlist.org/) that the server
+- `params."m.login.publickey.ethereum".chain_id` -- [blockchain network ID](https://chainlist.org/) that the server
   will allow.
-Server is configured (via its configuration file) to allow login from a list of blockchain networks.
-For example, the production config allows chain ID `1` for the Ethereum mainnet; the test config allows chain ID `4` for the Rinkeby test network.
-Server should reject login attempts for any chain IDs that are not listed in the params.
+Server is configured (via its configuration file) to allow login from a single blockchain network.
+For example, the production config allows chain ID `1` for the Ethereum mainnet; the test server's config allows chain ID `5` for the Goerli test network.
+Server should reject login attempts for any chain ID that is not listed in the params.

 ## Client sends registration request with authentication data